Viridia Capital

 Confluence Scoring + Trade Plans

-Deliverables: L2 confluence scoring engine live (Engineer 2).
+Deliverables: L2 confluence scoring engine live under Senior Quant ownership.
 L3 trade plan generator (instrument selection, sizing, entries/stops/targets).
 Bankroll rules enforced.
 Trade plans visible on dashboard for Sam to approve.

 Result: System says "here's the trade, here's why, here's the size."
 Sam approves or rejects.